run-ai/docs/docs/admin/admin-ui-setup/credentials-setup.md

       * If you choose `New secret`, enter an access key and access secret.

-4. Press `Create credential` to create the credential.
+4. Press `Create credentials` to create the credential.

 ### `Username and password`